Posted on Leave a comment

 Expectations and Responsible Use

-Anyone with existing health conditions, who is pregnant or nursing, or who is taking medications should consult a qualified healthcare professional before using herbal products.
+Anyone who has existing health conditions, is pregnant or nursing, or takes medications should speak with a healthcare professional before using herbal products.

 Explore Traditional Herbal Preparations for Evening Routines

-Traditional herbal preparations are often selected based on how they fit into nightly routines and personal preferences.
+People traditionally select herbal preparations based on how well they fit into nightly routines and personal preferences.

 You may explore: